puppetlabs/puppet-docs/source/pe/2.0/cloudprovisioner_overview.markdown

 This will stop the running virtual machine (it may take a few minutes).

-Lastly, we can terminate a VMWare instance.
+Lastly, we can terminate a VMware instance.
 Be aware this will:

 - Force-shutdown the virtual machine
 - Delete the virtual machine AND it's hard disk images